Country Guide - VAT in Slovakia

 Domestic businesses can register for VAT voluntarily.
 However, when the threshold is exceeded, they should initiate the mandatory VAT registration process 20 days after the end of the calendar month.

-Under Slovakian law, foreign businesses are those without a permanent establishment or location within Slovakia.
+Under Slovakian law, a foreign business is defined as one without a permanent establishment or location within Slovakia.
 Since foreign businesses have no registration VAT threshold, they should register for VAT purposes before engaging in taxable activities in Slovakia.

 The Slovak Tax Authority has a shorter deadline for completing the registration process for foreign businesses than domestic ones.
 Therefore, once the application is submitted with all necessary documents, the Tax Authority has seven days to complete the process.

-Foreign businesses should submit documents with the application, including an original or notarized document from the Commercial Register translated into Slovak and a notarized and translated Power of Attorney if businesses appoint legal representatives to complete this procedure.
+Foreign businesses should submit documents with their application, including an original or notarized document from the Commercial Register translated into Slovak, and a notarized and translated Power of Attorney if they appoint legal representatives to complete this procedure.

-Exemptions from this rule include documents in Czech, for which translating and notarizing documents is unnecessary.
+Exemptions from this rule include documents in Czech, for which translation and notarization are unnecessary.

-The standard tax period for submitting VAT returns in Slovakia is monthly through the Slovak Tax Authorities' e-platform.
-The deadline for submitting VAT returns is the 25th of the month following the reporting period.
+The standard tax period for submitting VAT returns in Slovakia is monthly or quarterly through the Slovak Tax Authorities' e-platform.
+The deadline for submitting VAT returns is the 25th of the month following the end of the reporting period.

 Penalties for Failure to File Tax Return

-Depending on the type of offense, businesses, and individuals, foreign or domestic, may face penalties of up to EUR 20,000.
+Depending on the type of offense, businesses and individuals, foreign or domestic, may face penalties of up to EUR 20,000.
 For late VAT registration, penalties range from EUR 60 to 20,000.
-Important notice is that there are no interests for this offense.
+Notably, there are no interests for this offense.

 Penalties for late payments range from EUR 30 to 16,000.
 However, additional penalties between EUR 30 and 16,000 can be imposed on offenders if they do not pay VAT after the Tax Authority issues a notice.

-EU VAT Directive 2006/112/EC defines Electronically Supplied Services (ESS) as services provided automatically or with minimum human intervention through digital networks like the Internet.
+The EU VAT Directive 2006/112/EC defines Electronically Supplied Services (ESS) as services provided automatically or with minimal human intervention through digital networks, such as the Internet.

 Like the rest of the EU Member States, Slovakia implemented the EU VAT Directive rule in its national legislature and embraced this EU-wide definition of ESS.

-In practice, similar terms, such as digital services, digital products, and electronic services, are used for these services.
+In practice, similar terms, such as digital services, digital products, and electronic services, are often used to describe these services.

 Taxability Rules for ESS:

 The EU VAT reform conducted in 2021 marks a significant milestone in the EU's efforts to regulate taxes in the digital economy.
-This groundbreaking reform included introducing new rules and expanding and further defining already existing rules.
+This groundbreaking reform introduced new rules and expanded and further defined existing ones.

 EU VAT rules define the place of supply for B2B ESS, where the buyer is established.
 For B2C transactions regarding ESS, when foreign businesses provide services, the applicable VAT rate is that of the consumer’s country of residence.